-How Do You Clean an Urgent Care Facility?
+How to Clean an Urgent Care Facility

 The importance of keeping an urgent care facility sanitized goes without saying.
 People who are ill bring with them a host of bacteria, germs and viruses, all of which can spread to patients, caregivers and staff.
-Fortunately, there are many things you can do to properly clean your urgent care facility.
+Fortunately, there are many things you can do to properly clean an urgent care facility.

-Determine high-traffic areas.
+Determine high-traffic areas

 Certain areas will need to be cleaned more often than others and in different ways.
 Consider your office’s hours and which areas receive the most traffic.
 Entryways, waiting rooms, reception areas, restrooms and other high-volume areas will need daily tidying, cleaning and disinfecting.
 From the dirt you can see to the foot traffic on the floors to microscopic bacteria on the door handles, unclean spots need to be addressed.